Blog

 Things to consider:

-• Ensure the handle is appropriate for your door thickness, especially for bolt-through installations.
+• Ensure the handle is appropriate for your door thickness, especially for secret fix installation.

 • It's important to consider the proportions of the door handle relative to the dimensions of the door.